starting to see them everywhere. Boxes arriving in the mail with samples of

-- Customer can elect a different frequency: eg, monthly, bi-monthly, quarterly.
+- Customer can select a different frequency: eg, monthly, bi-monthly, quarterly.

 - Referral Programs: Referral Candy, refersion, Smile.io

-- Integrations Galore: One click upsell, affiliate programs, analytics, data tracking.
+- Integrations Galore: One click upsells, affiliate programs, analytics, data tracking.

 It also has a much cleaner user interface + deploys on your product pages a bit cleaner for my liking.